mathieu-benoit/acm-workshop/content/onlineboutique/deploy-network-policies.md

 ---
 title: "Deploy NetworkPolicies"
-weight: 6
+weight: 3
 description: "Duration: 5 min | Persona: Apps Operator"
 tags: ["apps-operator", "security-tips"]
 ---
 ![Apps Operator](/images/apps-operator.png)
 _{{< param description >}}_

 In this section, you will deploy granular and specific `NetworkPolicies` for the Online Boutique namespace.
 This will fix the policies violation you faced earlier.
-At the end you will catch another issue that you will resolve in the next section.

 Initialize variables:
 ```Bash